Walk to School Ethos

 On the basis of the Travel Plan, Riverhead Infants' School was awarded a grant worth just over £5,000 which could be used to improve the walk to school for all its families.
 The most urgent issue identified in the travel plan was congestion at the main school gate.
 Therefore the school has used the money to improve access to the playground for all families by installing an additional school gate.

-Our Travel Plans, including the latest version, can be viewed on the link below.
+Our Travel Plans can be viewed on the link below.